AndreiD/arweave-ipfs-bridge/README.md

 This will save time, reduce frustration, and help coordinate the work.
 Thank you!

 ## License

-AIB is released under the MIT license.
+IPFS Arweave Bridge is released under the MIT license.